 This topic describes how to migrate an ApsaraDB RDS for MySQL instance across zones in the same region.
-After the migration is complete, the attributes, configuration, and endpoints of the RDS instance remain unchanged.
-The time that is required to complete the migration is based on the volume of data to be migrated.
-The migration can take a few hours.
+After the migration is complete, the attributes, configuration, and endpoints of your RDS instance remain unchanged.
+The time that is required to complete the migration varies based on the amount of the data that is to be migrated.
+In most cases, the migration requires a few hours.

-- The RDS instance runs one of the following MySQL versions:
+- Your RDS instance runs one of the following MySQL versions and RDS editions:

 - MySQL 5.5